 E!
-Pulls The Mani Cam From Oscars Red Carpet — So Much For Those Fancy Manicures
+News Pulls The Mani Cam From OScars Red Carpet

 It's over.
 Gone.
 Done.
 Bye betch.
 E!
 News axed the Mani Cam from it's red carpet coverage, and we're not all sad about it.
 According to The Hollywood Reporter, Senior VP of media relations at E!
 Sarah Goldstein announced that the Mani Cam segment of the cable channel's live red carpet show has been eliminated due to "space constraints."
 I